 Taxpayers who have filed and paid on time and have not been assessed any penalties for the past three years often qualify to have the penalty abated.
 See the First-Time Penalty Abatement page on IRS.gov.
 A taxpayer who does not qualify for the first-time penalty relief may still qualify for penalty relief if their failure to file or pay on time was due to reasonable cause and not due to willful neglect.
 Taxpayers should read the penalty notice and follow its instructions to request this relief.
 For more information, see the Penalty Relief page on IRS.gov.

 The IRS also expanded the penalty waiver for those whose 2018 tax withholding and estimated tax payments fell short of their total tax liability for the year.
-The penalty will generally be waived for any taxpayer who paid at least 80 percent of their total tax liability during the year through federal income tax withholding, quarterly estimated tax payments or a combination of the two.
+The penalty will generally be waived for any taxpayer who paid at least 80 percent of their total tax liability during the year through federal income tax withholding, quarterly estimated tax payments, or a combination of the two.
 The usual percentage threshold is 90 percent to avoid a penalty.

 In addition to penalties, interest will be charged on any tax not paid by the regular April due date.
-For individual taxpayers it is the federal short-term interest rate plus 3 percentage points, currently 6 percent per year, compounded daily.
+For individual taxpayers, it is the federal short-term interest rate plus 3 percentage points, currently 6 percent per year, compounded daily.
 Interest stops accruing as soon as the tax is paid in full.
 Interest cannot be abated.

 Many taxpayers delay filing because they are unable to pay what they owe.
 Often, these taxpayers qualify for one of the payment options available from the IRS.
 Taxpayers can use their online account to view the amount they owe, make payments and apply for an online payment agreement.
 These include:

 - Installment Agreement — Individuals who owe $50,000 or less in combined tax, penalties and interest can request a payment plan using the IRS’s Online Payment Agreement application.
 Those who have a balance under $100,000 may also qualify for a short-term agreement.
-An installment agreement, or payment plan can usually be set up in minutes.
+An installment agreement, or the payment plan can usually be set up in minutes.
 Requesters receive immediate notification of approval.
 Visit Payment Plans, Installment Agreements at IRS.gov for more information.

 - Offer in Compromise — Struggling taxpayers may qualify to settle their tax bill for less than the full amount owed by submitting an offer in compromise.
 To help determine eligibility, use the Offer in Compromise Pre-Qualifier tool.